 When you create a Kubernetes cluster by using TKE, you must select models from various configuration options.
 This document describes and compares available feature models and gives suggestions to help you select models that are most applicable to your services.

-TKE supports two network modes.
-For more information, see How to Choose Between TKE Network Modes.
+TKE supports the following two network modes.
+For more information, see How to Choose TKE Network Mode.

 - In this mode, container network capabilities are implemented based on container networking interfaces (CNIs) and network bridges, whereas container routing is implemented based on the underlying VPC layer.

 - Containers are located on the same network plane as nodes.
 IP ranges of containers cover abundant IP addresses and do not overlap those of VPC instances.